ksxnodeapps/stdin-for-each/README.md

-# argv-to-list
+# stdin-for-each

-Print each command-line argument as a line
+For each for command-line

 ## Requirements